pepegar/courses-and-presentations/slides-md/app/06-rest.md

 - `GET` for reading a resource
 - `PUT` for updating a resource
 - `DELETE` for deleting a resource

+> We call these 4 operations CRUD (Create, Read, Update, Delete)

 ## Example URIs